Home » Plastic Surgery Procedures and Treatments for the Body » Inner Thigh Lift (Thighplasty)

 In women who have inner thigh lifts, if the incisions are made too close to the vagina, and the skin is closed only superficially, then the appearance of a “gaping vagina” may occur.
 This is an unsightly complication from an inner thigh lift procedure.
 In order to minimize the occurrence of this known complication, the scars need to be placed relatively distant from the vagina, and the skin needs to be sutured in multiple layers to avoid tension on the vagina.
 In my practice, we have not had this complication.

-Smoking is an absolute contraindication in thigh lift.
-The carbon monoxide and nicotine in cigarette smoke causes severe reduction in blood supply to the skin and tissue during healing.
+Smoking is an absolute contraindication for a thigh lift.
+The carbon monoxide and nicotine in cigarette smoke causes severe reduction in blood supply to the skin during healing.
 This results in delayed wound healing, wound separation, death of the skin, and a higher risk of infection.
 Cotinine testing is performed in patients with a smoking history to ensure that they are safe when having this procedure.